martinschefflerTSI/cwa-docker-compose/README.md

 Please add an entry to the hosts file of your docker host computer.
 Open /etc/hosts (Windows: C:\Windows\System32\drivers\etc\hosts) and add an entry "127.0.0.1 iam".

 Setup process:
-Step 1: docker-compose up
+* docker-compose up
-Step 2: Open keycloak admin interface at http://iam:8080 with user admin, password admin Step 3: Create a new user.
+* Open keycloak admin interface at http://iam:8080 with user admin, password admin
+* Create a new user.
 Go to Users -> Add User.
 Enter a username, click "Email verified".
 After clicking save, go to "Credentials" and add a password.
 Uncheck "temporary", click "Set password".
-Step 4: Go to "Role Mappings" in the user submenu and add the roles c19hotline and teletan_generator.
+* Go to "Role Mappings" in the user submenu and add the roles c19hotline and teletan_generator.

 __Verification Portal__